 Enhancing the strategy and planning of the business

 Have you ever prepared for a meeting with a new contact by visiting LinkedIn and checking out their profile?
+This page Outsource Support in India.
 If not, it might be beneficial to take a few moments to do this.
 You may find some common connections.
 Using public social media sites to identify someone is an example of what we commonly refer to as open-source intelligence (OSINT).

 What is OSINT?